LudgerHentschel/treeig/README.md

 TreeIG extends the Integrated Gradients framework of Sundararajan, Taly, and Yan (2017) to tree ensembles by exploiting the piecewise-constant structure of tree models.

-TreeIG uses generalized gradients to extend Integrated Gradients to tree-based models.
-The integrals of the generalized gradients are exactly equal to the sum of the prediction steps along the input path.
+TreeIG uses distributional gradients to extend Integrated Gradients to tree-based models.
+The integrals of the distributional gradients are exactly equal to the sum of the prediction steps along the input path.
 TreeIG uses this equivalence to efficiently compute Integrated Gradients for tree models.

 ## Using TreeIG